rust-lang/book/src/ch21-02-multithreaded.md

 implementations.
 The `Worker` picks up code that needs to be run and runs the code in its thread.

-Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, and then they’re responsible for taking those orders and filling them.
+Think of people working in the kitchen at a restaurant: The workers wait until orders come in from customers, and then they’re responsible for taking those orders and filling them.

 Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we’ll store instances of the `Worker` struct.
 Each `Worker` will store a single `JoinHandle<()>` instance.
-Then we’ll implement a method on `Worker` that will take a closure of code to run and send it to the already running thread for execution.
-We’ll also give each `Worker` an `id` so we can distinguish between the different instances of `Worker` in the pool when logging or debugging.
+Then, we’ll implement a method on `Worker` that will take a closure of code to run and send it to the already running thread for execution.
+We’ll also give each `Worker` an `id` so that we can distinguish between the different instances of `Worker` in the pool when logging or debugging.

 Here is the new process that will happen when we create a `ThreadPool`.
 We’ll implement the code that sends the closure to the thread after we have `Worker`